ibm-cloud-docs/resiliency/example-iks-dr-design.md

 An alternative to a standby cluster is to simultaniously run two clusters in different regions, which is in effect a high availability option.
 While this option provides the lowest possible RTO / RPO, it does increase operational costs.

-For this option to work, the second cluster must be identitcal to the primary cluster in terms of build and configuration because users access your workload through a global load balancer, which is provisioned with IBM Cloud Internet Services (CIS).
-From the outset, both clusters are serving user requests.
-Since load is sprad across both clusters, each is configured to bear half of the user load in normal circumstances.
+For this option to work, the second cluster must be identitcal to the primary cluster in terms of build and configuration.
+From the outset, both clusters are serving user requests, via a global load balancer, provisioned through Cloud Internet Services.
+Since load is spread across both clusters, each is configured to bear half of the user load in normal circumstances.
 However, autoscaling must be configured to allow the clusters to handle the full capacity of user requests in the event that one of the clusteres suffers an outage.
 It is vital that both clusters maintain the same configuration and workload versions which is possible to achieve through continuous delivery practices.

 As an alternative deployment model, you can continue to have one cluster handle all user requests while having the second cluster ready and waiting in the event of an outage.
 If a failure is detected in the active cluster, connections can automatically be directed to the secondary cluster.
 {: note}